chiphogg/cppcon-2024-making-hard-tests-easy/hogg-cppcon-24.md

 Notes:

-- Ribbon is polymorphic
+- Ribbon uses polymorphism
-  - Implementation class w/ pure virtuals
+  - Interface class w/ pure virtuals
   - End users don't see polymorphism!
 - shared-ptr-to-const has **value semantics**, size of shared-ptr for any complexity
   - shared-ptr-to-non-const is hidden global variable :(